dekkai-data/workers/README.md

 const worker = new worker_threads.Worker('./simple.worker.js');
 // in deno
 const worker = new Worker(new URL('./simple.worker.js', import.meta.url), { type: 'module' });
-// or use the convenience function in thw WorkerWrapper class const worker = await WorkerWrapper.createWorker('./simple.worker.js', { type: 'module' });
+// or use the convenience function in the WorkerWrapper class const worker = await WorkerWrapper.createWorker('./simple.worker.js', { type: 'module' });

 // initialize a worker pool